Find Your Perfect School

-A list of the best online Catholic school wouldn’t be complete without Saint Leo University.
+A list of the best online Catholic schools wouldn’t be complete without Saint Leo University.
 Founded by the Order of Saint Benedict of Florida in 1889, the university is the oldest Catholic university in Florida and is one of the top academic institutions in Central Florida.

-Saint Leo University is one of the pioneers of online learning in the U.S., grounded in its 130-year tradition of academic excellence and influenced by the Catholic core values and legacies.
+Saint Leo University is one of the pioneers of online learning in the U.S., grounded in its 130-year tradition of academic excellence and influenced by Catholic core values and legacies.

 The university offers a diverse range of online academic programs at the undergraduate and graduate levels.
 Most online degree programs at Saint Leo include social work, arts & sciences, social science, creative writing & English, religion & theology, human services, and instructional design.